Teichlab/scg_lib_structs/docs/source/multi/Paired-seq.md

 `-1`, and `-b`

 >>> They are Read 1 (genomic) and cell barcode read, respectively.
 For ATAC-seq, the sequencing is usually done in pair-end mode.
 However, the Read 2 in __Paired-seq__ only contains cell barcodes and UMI.
-Therefore, the ATAC-seq is essentailly single-end. `R1` is the genomic Read 1 and should be passed to `-1`; The `CB` file we just prepared contains the cell barcode and should be passed to `-b`.
+Therefore, the ATAC-seq is essentially single-end. `R1` is the genomic Read 1 and should be passed to `-1`; The `CB` file we just prepared contains the cell barcode and should be passed to `-b`.
 Multiple input files are supported and they can be listed in a comma-separated manner.
 In that case, they must be in the same order.

 `--barcode-whitelist paired-seq/data/whitelist.txt`